ji-zai/personal-site/content/essays/seek-truth.md

 I’ve divided this essay into 3 sections.
 In the first I walk through what I mean when I say “seek truth”.
 I then explore what mastery looks through examples to help us see what makes someone great and how they are different from the rest of us.
 Lastly, I’ll discuss how I see the world changing and how the nature of this skill is changing in response to the changing world.

+Understanding how the world is changing and how that impacts this skill is critical because it directly impacts the way we train ourselves.
+If we train a muscle that it turns out won't be required soon, then it's wasted effort.
+It could also be dangerous if we train ourselves in ways that will make us worse at seeking truth in the long-run.
+We will only know that if we understand how this skill itself will change over time.

 ---

 ### Seeking truth